When Compare Fractions starts, you will be given two fractions to compare, as in the example below:

 Let's make the denominators the same so that we can compare the numerators.
 Fractions with the same denominators are like fractions.

 Here, we will introduce the idea of the least common denominator or LCD.
-LCD is an idea that will be used in comparing fractions, and adding and subtracting fractions.
+LCD is an idea that will be used in comparing, adding, and subtracting fractions.
 The LCD is the smallest number that both 4 and 3 will divide into evenly.
 The LCD for the fractions 3/4 and 2/3 is 12 because both denominators 4 and 3 divide evenly into 12.Then, write each fraction with the common denominator 12 to make them like.
 The illustration shows that 3/4 is equal to 9/12 and 2/3 is equal to 8/12.
 Once each fraction is renamed with a common denominator, you can compare the numerators - the larger the numerator the larger the fraction.

 Since 3/4 is greater than 2/3, you will select the > symbol.